Konamiman/Z80dotNet/Docs/Interrupts.md

   * For interrupt mode 2: PC is already set to the address of the routine to execute and the return address has been pushed to the stack.

-* _`MaskableInterruptServicingStart`_ is fired right before a non-maskable interrupt is going to be serviced.
+* _`NonMaskableInterruptServicingStart`_ is fired right before a non-maskable interrupt is going to be serviced.
 PC is already set to 0x0066 and the return address has been pushed to the stack when this event is fired.

 * _`BeforeRetiInstructionExecution`_ and _`BeforeRetnInstructionExecution`_ are fired before a RETI/RETN instruction is about to be executed, right after the corresponding _`BeforeInstructionExecution`_ event.